kstenschke/grepc/README.md

 ### -v, --verbose

-Print verbosely, that is - print additionally to the grep chart, a results summary:
+Print a results summary additionally to the grep chart:

 * amount of total matches
 * amount of matching strings